Thomas Betterton: Apprentice and actor

 Betterton was born in August 1635 in Tothill Street, Westminster.
 He was apprenticed to John Holden, Sir William Davenant's publisher, and possibly later to a bookseller named John Rhodes, who had been wardrobe-keeper at the Blackfriars Theatre.
 In 1659, Rhodes obtained a license to set up a company of players at the Cockpit Theatre in Drury Lane; and on the reopening of this theatre in 1660, Betterton made his first appearance on the stage.

 Betterton's talents at once brought him into prominence, and he was given leading parts.
 On the opening of the new theatre in Lincoln's Inn Fields in 1661, Davenant, the patentee of the Duke's Company, engaged Betterton and all Rhodes's company to play in his The Siege of Rhodes.
 Also in 1661 he played Prince Alvaro in Davenant's Love and Honour.
 Betterton, besides being a public favourite, was held in high esteem by Charles II, who sent him to Paris to examine stage improvements there.
 According to Cibber, after his return to England, it was the first time that the shifting scenes replaced tapestry in an English theatre.

 In 1662 he married the actress Mary Saunderson (died 1712).
 She started her professional career playing some major female roles in Shakespeare's plays.
-She and her husband Thomas Betterton shared the stage in a production of Hamlet, in which she played Ophelia, opposite to Betterton's Hamlet.
+She and her husband Thomas Betterton shared the stage in a production of Hamlet, in which she played Ophelia, opposite to Betterton's Hamlet.They also played Bosola and The Duchess in Webster's The Duchess of Malfi in the early 1660s.
 In the meantime, she was also her husband's consultant and business partner.
 In an age when the profession of acting was often thought as notorious and indecent, and actors, both male and female were unfairly criticized as whores, the Bettertons were still regarded as respectable.
 They were invited to teach the children from noble and royal families to perform John Crowne's Calisto, 1675, in the last Stuart court Masque.

 In appearance he was athletic, slightly above middle height, with a tendency to stoutness; his voice was strong rather than melodious, but in recitation it was used with the greatest dexterity.
 Pepys, Pope, Steele, and Cibber all bestow lavish praise on his acting.
 His repertory included a large number of Shakespearian roles, many of them presented in the versions adapted by Davenant, Dryden, Shadwell and Nahum Tate.
 Even though those adapted versions did not receive critical acclaim, they did not harm or shadow Betterton's acting either.
 Still, his performances were largely praised.
+Gary Taylor credits Betterton's performance in Pericles, Prince of Tyre for the addition of Shakespeare's play to the theatrical repertoire in the mid-seventeenth century.
 He played Lear opposite Elizabeth Barry's Cordelia in Tate's modified version of Shakespeare's King Lear.
 Betterton was himself author of several adaptations which were popular in their day.